trynmaps/metrics-mvp/metrics_api.md

 ### IntervalStats

-Contains summary statistics for arrivals aggregated over a fixed time interval.
+Contains summary statistics for a single metric from arrivals aggregated over a fixed time interval.

 | Field Name | Type | Description |
 | --- | --- | --- |